aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

               ^

     Likely cause based on the information given by Python:
-        You declared the variable 'ab' as being a nonlocal variable but it cannot be found.
+        You declared the variable `ab` as being a nonlocal variable but it cannot be found.